Abdulla-Balla/Robotic-Arm/README.md

 # Robotic Arm Project
-This project controls a robotic arm using an Arduino board and five servo motors.
-Potentiometers are used to control the arm's movements.
+The robotic arm replicates human hand movements using biomimicry.
+An Arduino microcontroller serves as the control hub, while servomotors enable precise angular motion.
+Designed for both industrial applications and educational use, it demonstrates key concepts in robotics and automation.

 ## Files
 - `robotic_arm.ino`: Arduino sketch controlling the servos based on analog input.